Cazeho/code-server-manager/README.md

 bash init.sh

-edit docker-compose and nginx.conf (need to edit for each user)
+edit docker-compose and nginx.conf (need to edit for each new user)

 docker-compose up -d